aportno/utxo-blockchain-java/README.md

 2) `WalletConnectionAgent` for network connection including message receiving and sending
 3) `WalletMessageTaskManager` that processes incoming messages including updating local blockchain and displaying chat messages

+The class `WalletConnectionAgent` controls a wallet's network connection.
+It is responsible for:
+1) Constructing a network connection between the wallet and the message service provider
+2) Accepting messages from the message service provider and placing them in a queue for the `WalletMessageTaskManager` to process
+3) Sending messages out
+4) Properly closing the network connection

+The `WalletMessageTaskManager` class major task is to poll the queue for available messages.
+If messages exist, the task manager will process them based on the message types.
+There is a method written specifically for every message type except for `MessageBlockchainBroadcast`.
+The reason is that `WalletMessageTaskManager` is a super class with two subclasses:
+`MinerMessageTaskManager` and `MinerGenesisMessageTaskManager`.
+These two subclasses need to take different actions upon some messages, which require them to override corresponding methods.